 An M.A. program change from thesis/applied thesis/action research (after initial registration) can be made by written request to the major department and the Registrar’s Office to substitute additional course work and comprehensive exams.
 The major department and Registrar will determine whether or not it is appropriate to grant the request.
 In the event that the request is granted, and if the additional course work requested is an independent study based on the original registration for thesis/applied thesis/action research, a processing fee of 20% of the current fall/spring tuition will be charged.
 If additional courses are taken, current tuition is charged.

-Students are hereby notified that copies of a student's thesis or applied thesis will be made available to the public through the College's library.
+Students are hereby notified that copies of a student's thesis/applied thesis or action research paper will be made available to the public through the College's library and by other means as determined by the Graduate School.

 Any student carrying a full-time academic schedule (12 or more semester hours) may audit one course without charge by filing an approved audit application at the Registrar's Office.
 In addition, part-time graduate students who will complete all graduation requirements by the end of the current semester are entitled to a free audit.
 No credit is given for audited courses and the courses are not automatically recorded on the student's academic record.
 A transcript audit will be recorded on a student's transcript when the audit is completed in accordance with the guidelines for a transcript audit.
 Part-time graduate students auditing courses are charged the student audit rate.

 The audit privilege for a full-time graduate student may be used by the student's spouse if the student is not auditing a course.
-Application for a spouse audit is made through the Graduate Student Services Office.
-The spouse of a graduate student is not eligible for a transcript audit while using the spouse audit privilege.
+Application for a spouse audit is made through the Graduate Records and Registration Office.

 To be classified as a full-time student, a master's-level student must be enrolled for a minimum of 12 hours and a Ph.D. or Psy.D. student, for a minimum of 10 hours per semester.
 A full-time load for a four-week summer session is considered to be a minimum of four hours; for Psy.D. students, a minimum of six hours for the entire summer session.
 Students desiring to enroll in more than 16 hours per semester must have the approval of the department chair.
 Since many graduate students work part-time or full-time, they should carefully consider their academic course load in relationship to the number of hours they must work.
 Students should consult with their advisors concerning the number of credit hours to register for each semester.
 Psy.D. students enrolled in the fifth-year Clinical Internship will be considered full-time students if working on the internship full-time.
 Ph.D. students working full-time on their dissertations (and confirmed by their dissertation advisors) are considered full-time students.